-The majority of individuals with spinal cord injuries will require some degree of life care which may include nursing care, home care, expenses for transportation, and at home education.
-In many cases such care become the responsibility of family members and loved one who are unable work or seek higher levels of employment.
-Such costs may not seem much in the short term; however spinal cord injuries are more likely than not to be permanent which will result in an aggregated Life care costs spiraling into the hundreds of thousands even millions of dollars.
+The majority of individuals with spinal cord injuries will require some degree of life care, which may include nursing care, home care, expenses for transportation, and at-home education.
+In many cases, such care becomes the responsibility of family members and loved ones who are unable to work or seek higher levels of employment.
+Such costs may not seem much in the short term; however, spinal cord injuries are more likely than not to be permanent, which will result in aggregated Lifecare costs spiraling into the hundreds of thousands or even millions of dollars.

 Age at the Time of Injury

 Age is an important factor in any injury.
-For example if a minor suffered serious injury the value of that injury will be more than if you were much older.
+For example, if a minor suffered a serious injury, the value of that injury will be more than if he were much older.
 Courts will consider how this injury has impacted the quality of life for that injured party.
-Generally speaking if the injury took place at a young age then it can be considered a more life impacting injury.
-Regardless of the point in the person’s life a spinal cord injury can have long lasting impacts.
+Generally speaking, if the injury took place at a young age, it can be considered a more life impacting injury.
+Regardless of the point in the person’s life, a spinal cord injury can have long lasting impacts.
 However, courts will consider the expected time the injured party will need to live or cope with this injury.
 These are critical factors in helping understand or evaluate the elements of your potential head injury case.

 Present and Future Medical Bills and Rehabilitation Expenses

 Medical bills provide a number for which the insurance companies will assess the degree of damage.
-It is common that the extent of bodily damages to a person would be reflected on his/her medical bills.
+It is common that the extent of bodily damages to a person would be reflected on his or her medical bills.
 However, this is not always the case.
-In certain situations you can suffer significant injuries, which are not reflected on medical bills.
+In certain situations, you can suffer significant injuries which are not reflected on medical bills.

 Usually when you file an injury claim your attorney will review all medical records.
-This is often referred to as “special damages” or “specials”.
-Once your attorney reviews the medical bills/specials it is possible to get a better understanding of case value.
+This is often referred to as “special damages” or “specials.”
+Once your attorney reviews the medical bills and specials, it is possible to get a better understanding of your case value.

 Loss of Income and Loss or Reduction of Future Earnings Resulting from a Disability

-Loss of income a significant element of a spinal cord injury claim and here is how it works.
-You evaluate what your earnings were before the accident and you consider how that will be impacted after the accident.
-Loss of earnings essentially calculate how much your earning capacity has decreased as a result of this accident.
+Loss of income is a significant element of a spinal cord injury claim.
+Here is how it works: you evaluate what your earnings were before the accident and you consider how that will be impacted after the accident.
+Loss of earnings essentially calculates how much your earning capacity has decreased as a result of this accident.

-In order to obtain a accurate figure a vocational expert will be brought in.
-Vocational experts will consider factors such as age, earning capacity, family earning capacity, social status and more to come up with a valid number.
+In order to obtain an accurate figure, a vocational expert will be brought in.
+Vocational experts will consider factors such as age, earning capacity, family earning capacity, social status, and more to come up with a valid number.
 This number will then be presented as part of your demand for damages.

 Life Impact – Pain and Suffering